 Now, you are at a beach.
 You want to catch the movement and obtain the streaks of the waves.
 Then, you need to take shots with shutter speeds around half a second.

 Furthermore, to maximize the streak effect, start shooting when the wave begins to draw back, not drawing in.

 6. Use different filters to enhance pictures of the ocean

 Using filters is the most important part of seascape photography.
 Besides, it helps the photographer to both create shots and naturally enhance value.

 Finally, there are a lot of filters available in the market.
 But for seascape photography, experts suggest 3 filters.

 GND (Graduated Natural Density) Filters:

-GND filters allow compensating for the dynamic range of the sensor.
-The camera thus enables to capture images even when the light conditions are difficult.
+GND filters allow compensation for the dynamic range of the sensor.
+The camera thus enables to capture of images even when the light conditions are difficult.
 For example, at sunset with frontal light.